(715) 725-0820

 Rugged or city vacation-

 This is a tough one.
 My family bends towards rugged.
 We love camping and wilderness adventures.
-I love losing track of time and having nothing to do but set up camp, cook food, and get by.
+I love losing track of time and having nothing to do but meet basic needs; food, shelter, water.
 But I can straddle both worlds.
 I love experiencing the bustle and lights of the city.
 Live music or comedy is my ideal date.

 Do You Take My Insurance?